Ultimate Pottery Glazing Tools & Supplies Guide

 To achieve an even and smooth glaze consistency, pour the glaze from the mixing bucket through a sieve or strainer into a second bucket.
 Using a rib or other tool, push the clumps through the strainer.
 You’ll also be able to catch and discard any debris from the glaze this way.

-The IPOW Set of 3 Stainless Steel Fine Mesh Strainers come in a set of 3 sieves of different sizes so you can use the ideal size depending on the amount of glaze you need to sieve.
+The IPOW Set of 3 Stainless Steel Fine Mesh Strainers comes in a set of 3 sieves of different sizes so you can use the ideal size depending on the amount of glaze you need to sieve.

 Hydrometer

 Once you’ve mixed your glaze or slip, you can measure its specific gravity using a hydrometer.
 Note the measurement for the ideal mixture, depending on the technique you plan on using to decorate.
-With this, you can achieve the same level of thickness each time you make your glaze, that’s why using a hydrometer is so convenient.
+With this, you can achieve the same level of thickness each time you make your glaze; that’s why using a hydrometer is so convenient.

 Thermco Plastic Specific Gravity Hydrometer is a plastic hydrometer with glass-like clarity and is shatter-proof.
 You can try it out during your next glazing session.